Ekiti State: History

-Second school of thought on Ekiti origin is more likely and grounded in actual history.
+The second school of thought on Ekiti's origin is more likely and grounded in actual history.
 It was said that Oduduwa, the ancestor of the Yoruba traveled to Ife [Ife Ooyelagbo] where he met people who were already settled there.
 Among the elders he met in the town were Agbonniregun [Stetillu], Obatala, Orelure, Obameri, Elesije, Obamirin, Obalejugbe just to mention a few.
 It is known that descendants of Agbonniregun [Baba Ifa] settled in Ekiti, examples being the Alara and Ajero who are sons of Ifa.
 Orunmila [Agbonniregun] himself spent a greater part of his life at Ado.
-Due to this, we have the saying ‘Ado ni ile Ifa’ [Ado is the home of Ifa].
+Because of this, we have the saying ‘Ado ni ile Ifa’ [Ado is the home of Ifa].
 The Ekiti have ever since settled in their present location.

 Nobody can give accurate dates to these events due to the lack of written sources, but people have lived in Ekiti for centuries.
-It is on record that Ekiti Obas had prosperous reign in the 13th century.
+It is on record that Ekiti Obas had a prosperous reign in the 13th century.
 An example was the reign of Ewi Ata of Ado-Ekiti in the 1400s.

 About the Ekitis, Samuel Johnson had this to say:

-"Historically, the Ekitis are among the aboriginal elements of the Nigeria absorbed by the invaders from the East (Yoruba people from Ile Ife).
+"Historically, the Ekitis are among the aboriginal elements of Nigeria absorbed by the invaders from the East (Yoruba people from Ile Ife).
 "The term Ekiti denotes a "Mound", and is derived from the rugged mountainous feature of that part of the country.
-It is an extensive province and well watered, including several tribes and families right on to the border of the Niger, eastward.
+It is an extensive province and well-watered, including several tribes and families right onto the border of the Niger, eastward.
 They hold themselves quite distinct from the Ijesas, especially in political affairs."
 (Samuel Johnson, The History of the Yoruba, 1921).
-It is believed that the ancestors of Ekiti people who came to combine with the aboriginal people on the land migrated from Ile Ife, the spiritual home of the Yoruba people.
+It is believed that the ancestors of the Ekiti people who came to combine with the aboriginal people on the land migrated from Ile Ife, the spiritual home of the Yoruba people.
 According to oral and contemporary written sources of Yoruba history, Oduduwa, the ancestor of the Yoruba traveled to Ife [Ife Ooyelagbo] where he met people who were already settled there.
 Among the elders he met in the town were Agbonniregun [Stetillu], Obatala, Orelure, Obameri, Elesije, Obamirin, Obalejugbe just to mention a few.
-It is known that descendants of Agbonniregun [Baba Ifa] settled in Ekiti, examples being the Alara and Ajero who are sons of Ifa.
-Orunmila [Agbonniregun] himself spent a greater part of his life at Ado.
+It is known that descendants of Agbonniregun [Baba Ifa] settled in Ekiti, examples being the Alara and Ajero who are sons of Ifa, Orunmila [Agbonniregun] himself spent a greater part of his life at Ado.
 Due to this, we have the saying ‘Ado ni ile Ifa’ [Ado is the home of Ifa].
 The Ekiti have ever since settled in their present location.